Blog: Streaming Platform Development Cost: SaaS Vs Custom Solutions for 2026

 Key takeaways

 Under ~100k participant-minutes per month, SaaS wins.
-Mux, Cloudflare Stream, Daily, and LiveKit Cloud start at $200–$500/month with zero ops overhead and ship in days.
+Mux, Cloudflare Stream, Daily, and LiveKit Cloud start at a few hundred dollars a month with zero ops overhead and ship in days.

 WHIP (RFC 9725, March 2025) reset the build-vs-buy frontier.
 Custom WebRTC ingest is now a standards play, not bespoke plumbing.
 Vendors without WHIP support are aging out.

-If you’re scoping a streaming platform in 2026 — live commerce, OTT, telemed, e-learning, trader broadcasts, business conferencing — the first commercial decision is build-vs-buy.
-SaaS feels safer for an MVP.
-Custom looks scary on day one and reasonable by year three.
-The right answer depends on three numbers most pitches skip: your participant-minutes per month, your latency floor, and your tolerance for vendor lock-in.
-This rewrite gives you those numbers, the crossover math, and a 5-question framework to decide.
+Streaming platform development cost in 2026 comes down to one commercial decision: build-vs-buy.
+If you’re scoping a platform for live commerce, OTT, telemed, e-learning, trader broadcasts, or business conferencing, SaaS feels safer for an MVP, and custom looks scary on day one but reasonable by year three.
+The right answer depends on three numbers most pitches skip: your participant-minutes per month, your latency floor, and how you deliver bytes to viewers.
+This playbook gives you those numbers, the crossover math, and a 5-question framework to decide.

 Why Fora Soft wrote this 2026 cost playbook

-We’ve built on most major streaming SaaS platforms (Mux, Cloudflare Stream, AWS IVS, Vimeo OTT, Wowza, Brightcove, Daily, LiveKit Cloud, Agora) and we’ve also shipped greenfield SFU/MCU custom builds on LiveKit OSS, Pion, Janus, and Kurento.
-That gives us a clean view of the trade-offs — and we don’t earn a vendor commission either way, so the math here is honest.
+We’ve built on most major streaming SaaS platforms (Mux, Cloudflare Stream, AWS IVS, Vimeo OTT, Wowza, Brightcove, Daily, LiveKit Cloud, Agora) and we’ve shipped greenfield SFU/MCU custom builds on LiveKit OSS, Pion, Janus, and Kurento.
+That gives us a clean view of the trade-offs, and we don’t earn a vendor commission either way, so the math here is honest.

 When the right answer is SaaS, we’ll say so.
-When it’s custom, the question becomes “which custom architecture” — covered in our WebRTC architecture playbook, LiveKit vs Agora cost analysis, and the live streaming platform development guide.
+When it’s custom, the question becomes which custom architecture, covered in our WebRTC architecture playbook, our LiveKit vs Agora cost analysis, and the Fora Soft Learn track on video streaming.

 Want a fixed-range estimate against your minute volume?